-• • formation during your internship with Fu ust review and sign this Confidentiality Agr • • • shared with you or available include, but is not limited to vendors', and/or residents' personally identifiable medic methods, plans, documents, d to you during your to the following: tradersonal information (in the family, financial, lata, drawings, manuals, formulas, processes on not generally known or available outside internship with Fulton County Confidential e secrets, proprietary information, Fulton Councluding, without limitation, actions, omiss, social, behavioral, or other personal or prads, notebooks, reports, models, personnel files, software, information systems, contracts, not materials. al information may County employees', ions, statements, or rivate information), les, payroll records, understand the above definition and after your enrollment in t on of "confidential in he internship, exploit y without the prior v unty's internship program, you agree that formation."
-You agree that you will not at ar t, use, communicate or disclose confidential written consent of Fulton County unless re ny time, both during I information to any Nothing contained in this Corelationship between you and • • ment shall be deemed to constitute or crea ate an employment Student Intern Date [NAME & TITLE], for Fulton County Date
+• • nformation during your internship with Full ust review and sign this Confidentiality Agre • • shared with you or available include, but is not limited to vendors', and/or residents' personally identifiable mediamethods, plans, documents, or e to you during your o, the following: trad ersonal information (i cal, family, financial data, drawings, manuals, formulas, processes on not generally known or available outside internship with Fulton County Confidential le secrets, proprietary information, Fulton Coincluding, without limitation, actions, omission, social, behavioral, or other personal or prials, notebooks, reports, models, personnel files, software, information systems, contracts, negung materials.
+I information may ounty employees', ons, statements, or vate information), es, payroll records, understand the above definiti and after your enrollment in on of "confidential in the internship, exploi y without the prior v unty's internship program, you agree that you formation."
+You agree that you will not at any t, use, communicate or disclose confidential written consent of Fulton County unless recommunicate. y time, both during information to any Nothing contained in this C relationship between you and • • ment shall be deemed to constitute or creat e an employment Student Intern Date [NAME & TITLE], for Fulton County Date